-- Athletic Training Clinical Courses - In these courses, athletic training students demonstrate mastery of psychomotor skills as they are evaluated for a grade on their performance of skills learned in class and practiced in their assigned lab time.
-Clinical courses occur during the semester immediately after completion of the related three hour lecture class and lab to allow time for mastery of the skills.
+- Athletic Training Clinical Courses - In these courses, athletic training students demonstrate proficiency of psychomotor skills as they are evaluated for a grade on their performance of skills learned in class and practiced in their assigned lab time.
+Clinical courses occur during the semester immediately after completion of the related three hour lecture class and lab.
 To evaluate critical thinking skills, global evaluations are used within clinical courses while real-time evaluations are utilized during clinical experiences.
 These two evaluation tools require that students incorporate skills acquired during previous coursework and help to measure decision making skills.

-- Clinical Experiences -Clinical experience provides the athletic training student with the opportunity to apply the clinical skills they have acquired in prior coursework.
-Athletic training students are assigned to an athletic trainer or other heath professional who will serve as their Preceptor, providing both supervision and practical educational experience on a daily basis.
+- Clinical Experiences - Clinical experience provides the athletic training student with the opportunity to apply the clinical skills they have acquired in prior coursework.
+Athletic training students are assigned to an athletic trainer or other heathcare professional who will serve as his/her Preceptor, providing both supervision and practical educational experience on a daily basis.
 Clinical experiences are broken down into three categories: major, mini and affiliate experiences.

-A major clinical experience is a 12 or 16 weeks in length with an athletic team either on-campus or off-campus and is conducted under the direct supervision of an a Preceptor.
-One of the three major clinical experiences each ATS will have is an equipment intensive sport, either his/her junior or senior year.
-Our goal is to provide each athletic training student a wide variety of experiences during their tenure at Gardner-Webb.
+A major clinical experience is 12 or 16 weeks in length with an athletic team either on-campus or off-campus and is conducted under the direct supervision of a Preceptor.
+One of the three major clinical experiences each Athletic Training Student (ATS) will have is an equipment intensive sport, either his/her junior or senior year.
+Our goal is to provide each athletic training student a wide variety of experiences during his/her tenure at Gardner-Webb.
 To help ensure this, each athletic training student will also be assigned three 4-week mini clinical experiences with various athletic teams on campus/off-campus.
-Lastly, athletic training students will have three additional experiences at the following affiliate sites: high school, physical therapy, and a split orthopaedic general medicine experience.
+Lastly, athletic training students will have three additional experiences at the following affiliate sites: high school, physical therapy, and a split orthopaedic/general medicine experience.
 The high school and physical therapy clinical experiences will encompass four weeks in duration with the orthopaedic and general medicine experiences encompassing two weeks each.
 Each affiliate clinical experience is further detailed in the information provided below.

-- High School Experience - Athletic training students also get an experience at a local high school (Crest High School and Burns High School) as part of their clinical education.
+- High School Experience - Athletic training students also get an experience at a local high school (Crest, Shelby and Burns High Schools) as part of their clinical education.
 During this experience, athletic training students will observe Athletic Trainers/Preceptors as they provide health care to the High School age student-athlete.

 101 Delta Park Drive Shelby, NC 28150